crowdlingo/course/src/speaking/punctuality.md

   - (If no) No, I would not say I am.
 You know, most of the time I&#39;m pretty good with being on time for things, because I always make a quite big effort not to be late.
 - Do you wear a watch?
   - I feel pretty bad, especially if I&#39;ve kept the other person waiting for a long time.
 So if I know I’m gonna be late, I will always try to let the person know in advance, you know, like send them a text message or something, so at least they know when to expect me.
-- When does time SEEM to move fast, and when does it SEEM to move Slowly?
-  - I guess the best thing to do would be to always allow lots of time to get anywhere.
-So for example, if it normally takes me, say, half an hour to get to the city centre, then I should probably leave home about an hour before I need to get there.
-- If you could go back in time, what would you do differently?
-  - (If yes) Yeah I do - you can see it right here!

 ## Practice
 Talk to the AI老师 to practice your English!
 <qrfooter></qrfooter>